Directed by Joss Whedon

 - Perp Sweating: Xander isn't very good at it.

-- Rape Is a Special Kind of Evil: Angelus bullies a servant into agreeing to have sex with him, and then shows her his Game Face.
+- Rape Is a Special Kind of Evil: Angelus bullies a servant into agreeing to have sex with him, and then shows her his Nightmare Face.

 - Ready for Lovemaking: Oz enters Willow's house to find a candle-lit room, Willow wearing a tight red dress, and Barry White's "Can't Get Enough of Your Love, Babe" playing on the stereo.

-- The Reveal: We finally discover why Angel was brought out of the hell dimension: to kill Buffy.
-Buffy is not willing to accept this explanation, and the fact that the First is willing to settle for Angel's suicide is an indication she's right.
+- The Reveal: Played with when we discover why Angel was brought out of the hell dimension — to kill Buffy.
+However Buffy is not willing to accept this explanation, and the fact that the First is willing to settle for Angel's suicide is an indication she's right.

 - Say Your Prayers: One of Angelus' victims says the Twenty-third Psalm.